2 Michigan Upper Thumb Drive-In Theaters Remembered

 Caseville Blue Sky Theater

-The Blue Sky operated from 1950 – 1977.
+Blue Sky operated from 1950 – 1977.
 Surrounded by farmland it offered summer nighttime movies for 300.
-Faced with a decline in attendance the drive-in showed “blue films” in the 1970’s.
+Faced with a decline in attendance the drive-in showed “blue films” in the 1970s.
 Remains of this theater were evident until about 2010 when landowners removed the last of the speaker stands and cement footings.
-All that remains is a pile of rubble east of Gott’s Corners on Kinde Road.
+All that remains is a small pile of rubble east of Gott’s Corners on Kinde Road.
 Soon that will be gone too.

 M-53 opened in 1953 and ran until 1988.
 I recall bringing a bunch of friends from college at Michigan State to the Drive-In.
 Only to meet the same bunch friends of we hung with in East Lansing.
 Located just west of town, its 400 spaces drew folks from all over the county.
 Today the site is occupied by DTE Energy Offices.